Mycobacterium Kansasii

 Mycobacterium kansasii is an acid-fast bacillus (AFB) that is readily recognized based on its characteristic photochromogenicity, which produces a yellow pigment when exposed to light.
 In 1953, Buhler and Pollack first described the bacterium.
 Under light microscopy, M kansasii appears relatively long, thick, and cross-barred.

 The most common presentation of M kansasii infection is a chronic pulmonary infection that resembles pulmonary tuberculosis.
 However, it may also infect other organs.
-M kansasii infection became the second-most-common nontuberculous opportunistic mycobacterial infection associated with AIDS, surpassed only by Mycobacterium avium complex (MAC) infection.
+Mycobacterium kansasii infection became the second-most-common nontuberculous opportunistic mycobacterial infection associated with AIDS, surpassed only by Mycobacterium avium complex (MAC) infection.
 The incidence of M kansasii infection increased with the burgeoning of the HIV/AIDS epidemic.
-However, with better control of HIV/AIDS with antiretroviral therapy (ART), recently published studies report a declining trend in most of world.
+However, with better control of HIV/AIDS with antiretroviral therapy (ART), there has been a declining trend in most of world.

 Pathophysiology

 Unlike other nontuberculous mycobacteria (NTM), M kansasii is not readily isolated from environmental sources.
 However, it has been isolated from a small percentage of specimens obtained from water supplies in areas with high endemicity.
-Most likely, M kansasii is acquired via either aspiration or local inoculation from the environment.
+Mycobacterium kansasii is acquired via either aspiration or local inoculation from the environment.
 Little evidence exists of person-to-person transmission.
 Molecular characterization of M kansasii shows that it is a homogeneous group of organisms.
-Seven genotypes, or subtypes, are described.
-Types I and II are common clinical isolates, while the remaining types (III-VII) are mostly recovered from environmental samples only and are very rarely found in human samples.
-Type I is the most prevalent M kansasii isolate from human sources worldwide.
+Seven genotypes, or subtypes (I to VII), are described.
+Types I and II are common clinical isolates, with type I being the most prevalent M kansasii isolate from human sources worldwide.
+The remaining types (III-VII) mostly are recovered from environmental samples only and very rarely are found in human samples.
 [1]

 After skin inoculation, M kansasii can cause local disease of the skin and subcutaneous tissue.
 It may spread from the local site and cause lymphadenitis, infection of a distant organ, or disseminated disease.
 [3]